aneilbaboo/deepdialog-node-client/docs/flowscript.md

   name: "Astrologer",
   flows: {
     onStart: [
-      "Hi, I'm Sybil the Astrologer...",
+      "Hi, I'm Sybil the Astrologer...", // simple text message

-      { wait: 2 }, // 2 second pause
+      // message with two quick reply action buttons
       {
-        start: ["Sys:YesNoPrompt", {
         text: "I can read your horoscope.
 Would you like that?"
-        }],
+        actions: {
+          yes: {
+            // start a dialog which actually reads the horoscope...
+            start: "ReadDailyHoroscope",
             then: {
-          if: ({value})=>value,
-          then: {
               text: "Would you like to subscribe for daily readings?",
               actions: {
                 yes: [
                   { set: {Subscribed: true} }, //
                   "You are now subscribed for daily readings" ],
                 no: [
                   { set: {Subscribed: false} },
                   "Ok, I won't subscribe you to daily readings" ]
               }
+            }
           },
-          else: "I'm sorry, I'm just a simple bot.
+          no: "I'm sorry, I'm just a simple bot.
 I can only tell horoscopes."
         }
       }
     ]